 Direct PLUS Parent Loans

 Direct PLUS Parent Loans are federal loans that parents of dependent undergraduate students can use to help pay for college or career school.
 Parents are fully responsible for paying these loans, even though it benefits their children’s education.
 Follow the link for more information.

-Note: Currently, all payments for certain types of federal student loans are suspended through December 31, 2022 per an executive order by the President.
-Interest will not accrue during this time period (Note updated on 08/24/2022).
-You can periodically check Federal Student Aid’s forbearance updates for more information.
+Note: Currently, all payments for certain types of federal student loans are suspended potentially until June 30, 2023, per an executive order by the President.
+Interest will not accrue during this time period.
+For more information, please visit ed.gov.